TechNovaSchool/cucumber/Readme.md

 1) We ar are able to pass test data directly in feature files
 2) It allows us to run the test with different test data sets

+We use a parameter to make test more dynamic and to have a posibility to change the values from cucumber file

+Background: ---> comes with cucumber library
+It is something which is being applied before each scenario, using Background we can avoid duplicate steps inside of cucumber

+Similar we have @BeforeMethod in TestNG

+Scenario Outline
+This allows us to different data sets for one scenario It make sense if we want to run this test against multiple data